hanlee-311/Homework1/README.md

 * Satisfies all of the above acceptance criteria plus the following code improvements:

-  * Application's links all function correctly.
+  * ✅Application's links all function correctly.

   * Application's CSS selectors and properties are consolidated and organized to follow semantic structure.